PournimaTivatane12/devops_lab/README.md

-# A constantly Work In Progress environment in which I experiment with my tools, workflow clusters, etc
+# A constantly Work In Progress environment in which I experiment with my tools, workflow clusters, etc.

 DevOps Practice Projects